AplaProject/apla-docs-en/introduction/api.rst

 balance
 ==============================
-**GET** Gets the EGS balance of the specified wallet.
+**GET** gets the EGS balance of the specified wallet.
 The wallet number is indicated by the second parameter and can be represented in any format- int64, uint64, XXXX-...-XXXX.
 In the *amount* parameter, the amount in the wallet is returned in qEGS, while in the *egs* parameter, the same value is returned in EGS.

 .. code::